 Lakewood has a Public Education and Outreach Plan that meets the intent of the Permit requirements.
-Actions planned for 2019 include:
+Actions planned for 2021 include:

 - Continue collaboration with other NPDES municipalities to identify appropriate Program evaluation techniques. - Continue existing programs and activities noted above. - Work with another elementary school located on Joint Base Lewis McChord (JBLM) on a stormwater themed calendar using children's artwork in the calendar.
-The elementary schools on JBLM are part of the Clover Park School District. - Work with other public agencies to address the impacts to stormwater from mobile businesses (e.g., carpet cleaners, pressure washers, vehicle detailers, etc.). - Summarize annual activities for "Public Education and Outreach" component of the annual report; including any updates to the SWMP.
+The elementary schools on JBLM are part of the Clover Park School District. - Work with other public agencies to address the impacts to stormwater from mobile businesses (e.g., carpet cleaners, pressure washers, vehicle detailers, etc.). - Working with other jurisdictions on the Dumpster Lid Social Marketing Campaign.
+Summarize annual activities for "Public Education and Outreach" component of the annual report; including any updates to the SWMP.